 Alex GingoldAmanda GingoldANTI-SLAPPAttorney Joseph FerrisChristopher J. LeavellDonutNV FranchiseDonutNV Franchise FailuresFREE SPEECHKlehr Harrison Harvey BranzburgSLAPPSPOTLIGHT 1William J. Clements

-Free Speech Remains a LIE in Pennsylvania
+Free Speech is STILL in Danger in Pennsylvania

-Free Speech is a LIE in Pennsylvania… but it doesn’t have to be.
+Free Speech is still in danger in Pennsylvania… but it doesn’t have to be.
 Currently, any citizen voicing an opinion or stating a fact can be legally attacked, bullied and silenced.
 Free speech and anti-SLAPP advocates celebrated, prematurely, in July, 2024 when PA enacted a law to protect the freedom of speech of citizens and the press from malicious Plaintiffs and their unethical attorneys.
 Why haven’t these protections been activated?
 Who continues to allow, if not enable, monied liars & bullies and their thug lawyers to prey on law-abiding citizens? by Sean Kelly, SLAPP Defendant

 We left the job half-done.